DrEverything/G_waves_are_all_you_need/g_waves.typ

 Now, imagine someone comes along and shifts the narrative: "The planets orbit the Sun."

 Suddenly, everything simplifies.
-Each planet’s motion follows a common rule, enabling more straightforward predictions and guiding further discoveries.
+Each planet's motion follows a common rule, enabling more straightforward predictions and guiding further discoveries.
 This example suggests that adopting a simpler explanatory framework can bring us closer to fundamental truths.

 _The simpler the system of thinking, the closer it tends to be to the truth._

-= Let’s Build a Universe from Scratch
+= Let's Build a Universe from Scratch

-Since this is a bottom-up approach, we’ll start from nothing.
+Since this is a bottom-up approach, we'll start from nothing.

 We have two choices:
 - The universe behaves based on rules.
-- Or it doesn’t.
+- Or it doesn't.

-If it doesn’t follow any rules, you might say, "With infinite time, randomness might produce something complex anyway --- like a monkey on a typewriter eventually writing Nietzsche."
+If it doesn't follow any rules, you might say, "With infinite time, randomness might produce something complex anyway --- like a monkey on a typewriter eventually writing Nietzsche."

 But hold on --- if there are no rules, then there's no reason.
 And without reason, you can't even _reason_ about anything --- not even that statement.

-So let’s go with the first option: the universe behaves based on rules.
+So let's go with the first option: the universe behaves based on rules.

 = Rules Alone Are Not Enough

-We know from from computational theory --- Turing machines, and cellular automata --- that the *specific* rules don’t necessarily matter --- simple systems can create infinite complexity.
+We know from from computational theory --- Turing machines, and cellular automata --- that the *specific* rules don't necessarily matter --- simple systems can create infinite complexity.

-But there’s a catch.
+But there's a catch.

-Take Conway’s Game of Life.
-It’s Turing complete.
+Take Conway's Game of Life.
+It's Turing complete.
 It can create all kinds of complexity.
-But... it’s fragile.
+But... it's fragile.
 Most starting configurations fizzle out into noise or stillness.
-It doesn’t necessarily _evolve_.
+It doesn't necessarily _evolve_.

 So we need a system that not only follows rules, but also encourages persistent interaction.

-= Let’s Add Space
+= Let's Add Space

-Let’s throw in something --- call it *Space*.
+Let's throw in something --- call it *Space*.

 This "space" is made of something unknown, but we know it can ripple and create waves.
-Let’s say those waves follow the same basic rules that observable waves follow today.
+Let's say those waves follow the same basic rules that observable waves follow today.

-I don’t know how these waves were created in the first place.
+I don't know how these waves were created in the first place.
 Nobody does --- Not knowing how these waves are created is the same thing as saying "I do not know how the big bang happened" in the Standard Model.
 But we know they exist.
-So let’s continue.
+So let's continue.

-Now here’s the question:
+Now here's the question:
 #quote[
   Do we need anything else to recreate the universe as we know it?
 ]